 Nothing could be further from the truth.
 ColdFusion is known as a Rapid Application Development language, and much of it uses a tag-based syntax, similar to regular HTML.
 If you have a basic understanding of HTML, you can learn ColdFusion very quickly.

-The fact that it’s so intuitive and easy to use helps us to innovate very quickly, which is a huge strength!
+The fact that it’s so intuitive and easy to use means we can innovate very quickly, which is a huge strength!

 Myth #2: ColdFusion is old and outdated.

-At one time, there was a slowdown in the release schedule for ColdFusion, and undoubtedly, that temporary lull inspired this myth.
+Like we said above, there was a slowdown in the release schedule for ColdFusion in the late 1990s/early 2000s.
+Undoubtedly, that temporary lull inspired this persistent myth.
 However, it is very decidedly not the case now.

 Myth #3: ColdFusion is a proprietary language, and proprietary anything is no good.

-At a substantive level, the ColdFusion debate centers around software philosophy—proprietary versus open source.
+At a substantive level, the ColdFusion debate centers around software philosophy—proprietary versus open-source languages.
+And that’s really just a matter of preference.

-But with ColdFusion and DSS, you get a team of cooks in one kitchen, working together with premium ingredients.
-We value the interoperability and reliability that comes with having a well-endowed, dedicated support team, as opposed to riskier, frequently less secure, open source options.
+But with ColdFusion and DSS, you get a whole team of cooks in one kitchen, working together with premium ingredients.
+We value the interoperability and reliability that comes with having a well-endowed, dedicated support team, as opposed to riskier (and frequently less secure) open-source options.
+(Learn more about security and privacy at FWM.)

 Myth #4: ColdFusion isn’t supported anymore.

 Nonsense!
-Not only is ColdFusion still supported (Adobe recently released Adobe ColdFusion 11 Update 3), but ColdFusion’s dedicated support team is one of its strongest advantages!
-There are Adobe ColdFusion conferences; the last one was held last October in Las Vegas.
+Not only is ColdFusion still supported, but ColdFusion’s dedicated support team is one of its strongest advantages!
+There are annual Adobe ColdFusion conferences; the next one will be held in July 2022.
 There is also a robust online community of ColdFusion users, hosted by Adobe.
-If that isn’t enough proof of a vigorous support network, there’s a blog that gets updated all the time.
-And should users have questions or get turned around, the support team can and will help.
-Try getting that from open source software.
+If that isn’t enough proof of a vigorous support network, there’s also an official ColdFusion blog that gets updated all the time.
+And, should users have questions or get turned around, the support team can and will help.
+Try getting that from open-source software.

 Myth #5: ColdFusion makes websites slow.